Dr Daniel Salisbury

 Biography

-Dr Daniel Salisbury is a Senior Research Fellow at the Centre for Science and Security Studies (CSSS) within the Department of War Studies.
-He is currently undertaking a three-year research project on arms embargos as part of a Leverhulme Trust Early Career Fellowship.
-Daniel is also a Non-Resident Associate at the Project on Managing the Atom at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
-He previously held positions at the Stimson Center, the Belfer Center, the James Martin Center for Nonproliferation Studies, CSSS and the International Institute for Strategic Studies.
+Dr Daniel Salisbury is a Visiting Research Fellow at the Centre for Science & Security Studies (CSSS) within the Department of War Studies.
+Until April 2023, he was a Senior Research Fellow at CSSS and undertook a three-year Leverhulme Trust Early Career Fellowship at the Centre on arms embargoes.
+Dr Salisbury is also an Associate Fellow at the Royal United Services Institute (RUSI).
+He also previously held positions at the Henry L Stimson Center, Harvard Kennedy School’s Belfer Center for Science and International Affairs, the James Martin Center for Nonproliferation Studies, CSSS and the International Institute for Strategic Studies (IISS).

-Daniel is the author of Secrecy, Public Relations and the British Nuclear Debate: How the UK Government Learned to Talk about the Bomb, 1970-1983 (Routledge Cold War History series, 2020).
-He is also the author or co-author of over 20 journal articles and book chapters, and the co-editor of two books on Open Source Intelligence (OSINT) and UN Security Council resolution 1540.
+Dr Salisbury is the author of Secrecy, Public Relations and the British Nuclear Debate: How the UK Government Learned to Talk about the Bomb, 1970-1983 (Routledge Cold War History series, 2020).
+He is also the author or co-author of a wide range of journal articles, book chapters and reports, and the co-editor of books on Open Source Intelligence (OSINT) and UN Security Council resolution 1540.

-Daniel has acted as a Subject Matter Expert at over 30 nuclear security and export control capacity building workshops in over 10 countries around the world since 2012.
-He holds a PhD in War Studies, MA in Science and Security and BA in War Studies from King's College London.
-He sits on the editorial board of the Strategic Trade Review and became an Associate of King’s College London (AKC) in 2010.
+Dr Salisbury has acted as a Subject Matter Expert at over 40 sanctions, export control and nuclear security control capacity building workshops in around 20 jurisdictions around the world.
+He holds a PhD in War Studies, an MA in Science and Security and a BA in War Studies from King’s College London.
+He is a Fellow of the Royal Historical Society (FRHistS), sits on the editorial board of the Strategic Trade Review and became an Associate of King’s College London (AKC) in 2010.

 Research